Working with dreams

 Speaker: Gerhard Payrhuber

 In this seminar we will allow time for practical exercises on working with dreams and what might be a helpful or unhelpful way of working with dreams.
 We will use experiential exercises that will invite all participants to share dreams.
-Please be aware if use client’s dreams that you must anonymise the material presented and that you will need prior consent from them.
+Please be aware that if you share clients’ dreams you must anonymise the material presented and that you will need prior consent from them.

 PART 2 – A Freudian approach to working with dreams